awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* {[ key: string ]: string}
 - *Default:* No environment variables

-The environment variables to create from the Application Stack and to pass to the integration tests.
+The environment variables to create from the Application CDK Stack outputs and to pass to the integration tests.

-This is used to interact with resources created by the Application Stack from within the integration tests script.
+This is used to interact with resources created by the Application CDK Stack from within the integration tests script.
 Key is the name of the environment variable to create.
-Value is generally a CfnOutput name from the Application Stack.
+Value is generally a CfnOutput name from the Application CDK Stack.

 ---